yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 Sets the level-of-detail (LOD) index this Technique belongs to.

+@par
 Format: lod\_index &lt;number&gt;<br> NB Valid values are 0 (highest level of detail) to 65535, although this is unlikely.
 You should not leave gaps in the LOD indexes between Techniques.

+@par
 Example: lod\_index 1

 All techniques must belong to a LOD index, by default they all belong to index 0, i.e. the highest LOD.
 Increasing indexes denote lower levels of detail.
 You can (and often will) assign more than one technique to the same LOD index, what this means is that OGRE will pick the best technique of the ones listed at the same LOD index.
 For readability, it is advised that you list your techniques in order of LOD, then in order of preference, although the latter is the only prerequisite (OGRE determines which one is ’best’ by which one is listed first).
 You must always have at least one Technique at lod\_index 0.
 The distance at which a LOD level is applied is determined by the lod\_distances attribute of the containing material, See [lod\_distances](#lod_005fdistances) for details.

+@par
 Default: lod\_index 0

-Techniques also contain one or more passes (and there must be at least one), See [Passes](#Passes).
+Techniques also contain one or more @ref Passes (and there must be at least one).

 <a name="shadow_005fcaster_005fmaterial"></a><a name="shadow_005fcaster_005fmaterial-1"></a>

 ## shadow\_caster\_material

-When using See [Texture-based Shadows](#Texture_002dbased-Shadows) you can specify an alternate material to use when rendering the object using this material into the shadow texture.
+When using @ref Texture_002dbased-Shadows you can specify an alternate material to use when rendering the object using this material into the shadow texture.
 This is like a more advanced version of using shadow\_caster\_vertex\_program, however note that for the moment you are expected to render the shadow in one pass, i.e. only the first pass is respected.

 <a name="shadow_005freceiver_005fmaterial"></a><a name="shadow_005freceiver_005fmaterial-1"></a>

 ## shadow\_receiver\_material

-When using See [Texture-based Shadows](#Texture_002dbased-Shadows) you can specify an alternate material to use when performing the receiver shadow pass.
-Note that this explicit ’receiver’ pass is only done when you’re **not** using [Integrated Texture Shadows](#Integrated-Texture-Shadows) - i.e. the shadow rendering is done separately (either as a modulative pass, or a masked light pass).
+When using @ref Texture_002dbased-Shadows you can specify an alternate material to use when performing the receiver shadow pass.
+Note that this explicit ’receiver’ pass is only done when you’re **not** using @ref Integrated-Texture-Shadows - i.e. the shadow rendering is done separately (either as a modulative pass, or a masked light pass).
 This is like a more advanced version of using shadow\_receiver\_vertex\_program and shadow\_receiver\_fragment\_program, however note that for the moment you are expected to render the shadow in one pass, i.e. only the first pass is respected.

 <a name="gpu_005fvendor_005frule"></a><a name="gpu_005fdevice_005frule"></a><a name="gpu_005fvendor_005frule-and-gpu_005fdevice_005frule"></a>